rosedj1/ZplusXpython/README.md

 1. Combine data files into a single file (e.g. `Data2018_Duplicates.root`) using `hadd`.
    - You can probably do it locally, but if the files are still large, use:
       - `hadders/haddfiles_on_slurm.ipynb`
-1. Remove duplicate events with one of these:
+1. Remove duplicate events with:
    - `skimmers/remove_duplicates.py`
-   - `skimmers/remove_duplicates.sbatch` (using SLURM)
-   - `skimmers/remove_duplicates.ipynb`
 <!-- 1.
 [OPTIONAL] Combine Data files into a single file (e.g. `Data_*_NoDuplicates.root`).
    - May not be possible due to memory issues!
 May get `'bytecount too large'` error.
    - Work around: skim these big files, hadd together, and THEN remove duplicates. -->